 - Make money, save money – Now that you aren’t spending so much time, energy and money on alcohol or drugs, you will be more productive and thus not only possibly make more money, but have more money for the other things you need and want.

-- Healthier relationships – showing up for important events, returning phone calls, being on time, and being personally responsible will only serve to have a positive and lasting affect on your relationships.
+- Healthier relationships – showing up for important events, returning phone calls, being on time, and being personally responsible will only serve to have a positive and lasting effect on your relationships.

 - Healthier body – alcohol and substance abuse is very hard on the body.
 There is also a link between alcohol abuse and cancer!
 As you maintain sobriety you will not only feel better physically and emotionally, but you will look better, and your body will thank you for it.